 Recipe Overview

-Why you’ll love it: All the fun and flavor of lasagna in one pan, making cleanup a cinch.
+Why you’ll love it: Love lasagna but hate fussing with layering everything?
+This easy skillet lasagna recipe is going to make your life simpler.
+Enjoy the fun and flavor of lasagna in one pan, making cleanup a cinch.

 How long it takes: 45 minutes